brunoserralheiro/node-tapiuk-backend/README.md

 copy  the "id" value and set the token on the right upper corner

-6. browse on the swagger explorerr for Products POST , or  type http://localhost:3030/explorer/#!/products/products_find

-7. type http://localhost:3030/explorer/#!/products/products_create on your browser to insert one product
+7. browse on the swagger explorer for Products POST , type http://localhost:3030/explorer/#!/products/products_create on your browser to insert one product

   {